VOLTTRON/volttron/docs/source/developing-volttron/developing-agents/agent-development.rst

 Building a resilient API
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Many agents expose an API (application programming interface) which can be used by other agents on the platform.
-TO ensure an agent's API is robust, the user should take care to validate input and secure the endpoints.
+To ensure an agent's API is robust, the user should take care to validate input and secure the endpoints.